phpDocumentor/phpDocumentor/docs/getting-started/creating-your-own-template-using-twig.rst

 Writing template files
 ----------------------

-If I have done my job well then by now you know how to create a template, which meta-data to add to the template and how to define transformation steps.
+Hopefully by now you know how to create a template, which meta-data to add to the template and how to define transformation steps.

 This is just one side of the coin.
-Because now we have to create the actual Twig template files which we can use to generate HTML documents.
+Now we have to create the actual Twig template files which we can use to generate HTML documents.
 Please note that this is a tutorial, we won't cover every bit in detail.
 If you want to know in-depth what options are supported, please read the guide and browse through existing templates.